Sales & Support: +1 (480) 360-6463

 What are the daily duties of a media director?

-Choosing the right balance of media outlets for promotional efforts.
-Ad efforts, both online and offline, are being monitored (e.g. on radio, TV, websites, magazines, and billboards) Reporting on the success of advertising campaigns on a regular basis (including revenues and costs)
+Ad efforts, both online and offline, are being monitored (e.g. on radio, TV, websites, magazines, and billboards).
+Reporting on the success of advertising campaigns regularly (including revenues and costs).

 How long does it take to become a media director?